Rains from Nicole douse eastern US from Georgia to Canada

 Even minimal hurricanes and storms have become more destructive because seas are rising as the planet’s ice melts due to climate change, increasing coastal flooding, said Princeton University climate scientist Michael Oppenheimer.
 “It’s going to happen all across the world,’’ he said.

 The lifting of a curfew at 7 a.m.
-Friday and the reopening of bridges leading to the beachfront enabled evacuated residents to return to the area to take stock of their properties, if only from the outside, and to begin to figure out whether they’ll be able to live there again.
-But safety officials warned people not to approach the wreckage.
+Friday and the reopening of bridges leading to the beachfront enabled evacuated residents to return to the area to take stock of their properties, if only from the outside.
+But safety officials warned people not to approach the wreckage, which could collapse at any time.

-“Residents and visitors are urged to stay away from the beach because of debris and the damage to homes, condos, hotels, beach walkways and piers,” Tamara Malphurs, deputy chief of the Volusia County Beach Safety Ocean Rescue, told The Associated Press.

 A man and a woman were killed by electrocution when they touched downed power lines in the Orlando area, the Orange County Sheriff’s Office said.
 Another man died as waves battered his yacht against a dock in Cocoa, despite efforts to resuscitate him by paramedics who managed to get on board as the boat broke away from its moorings, Cocoa Police said.